 The solution is simple: encrypt the data yourself.

-Unfortunately, implementing that “simple” solution isn’t always that simple or transparent, and can add a layer of complexity to online storage some find just as intimidating.
+Unfortunately, implementing that “simple” solution isn’t always that simple or transparent, and can add a layer of complexity to online storage some find intimidating.

 Become a Patron of Ask Leo! and go ad-free!